 Container dollies can be powered or unpowered and allow the container to be lifted from its lock down points and moved into position either by ‘many hands’ or a small electric tug/forklift.

-The US Army have been quietly moving forward with their HSV programme and tackling similar problems.
+The US Army has been quietly moving forward with its HSV programme and tackling similar problems.
 One solution that came out was the air skid from Air Float, basically a series of hover pads that allow the container to be moved on an air cushion.
 All the system needs is a source of compressed air.

 Air Operations Deck